falcosecurity/falco-website/content/en/docs/grpc/_index.md

 ### Certificates

-The Falco gRPC server works only with mutual TLS by design.
+When configured to bind to a network address, the Falco gRPC server works only with mutual TLS by design.
 Therefore, you have to generate the certificates and update the paths in the above configuration.

 The Falco authors plan to automate the certificates generation soon.